-When Justin Slick sat down in February 2018 for his first meeting with Charisse Cardenas, the Graduate Academic Advisor for the School for Conflict Analysis and Resolution, he was already “fairly set” on applying to the school’s Master of Science program.
+When Justin Slick sat down in February 2018 for his first meeting with Charisse Cardenas, the Graduate Academic Advisor for the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution (formerly S-CAR), he was already “fairly set” on applying to the school’s Master of Science program.

-Then he heard that S-CAR was planning to introduce concentrations for its master’s students.
+Then he heard that the Carter School was planning to introduce concentrations for its master’s students.

 “It definitely made me more excited about applying and made me want to get in that much more,” said Slick, who is now in his first semester as an MS student.

-Starting in the Fall 2018 semester, S-CAR master’s students have the option to specialize in one of five areas of focus: 1) Social Justice Advocacy and Activism; 2) Dynamics of Violence; 3) Inclusive Conflict Engagement; 4) Conflict-Sensitive Development and Resilience; and 5) Media, Narrative, and Public Discourse.
+Carter School master’s students have the option to specialize in one of six areas of focus: 1) Social Justice Advocacy and Activism; 2) Dynamics of Violence; 3) Inclusive Conflict Engagement; 4) Conflict-Sensitive Development and Resilience; 5) Media, Narrative, and Public Discourse; and 6) Peacebuilding.

 MS students also have the option to create an individualized concentration to gain subject-matter expertise that does not neatly fit into one of the pre-designed concentrations.

-The introduction of the concentrations is part of a multi-year effort to evaluate S-CAR’s master’s program and develop opportunities to equip students with the theoretical tools and practical training needed to help them push the field of conflict analysis and resolution forward.
+The introduction of the concentrations is part of a multi-year effort to evaluate Carter School’s master’s program and develop opportunities to equip students with the theoretical tools and practical training needed to help them push the field of conflict analysis and resolution forward.

 This effort began with an updated curriculum that reduced the number of credits that students must take from 42 to 33.
 Agnieszka Paczynska, director of the master’s program, said that the reduction was meant in part to make the program more affordable in a time of rising student debt and wage stagnation, while still maintaining the program’s rigor.